Course

 • School programs to help people with disabilities graduate and find jobs within their ability level.

-• Community participation in making sure transportation, buildings, and facilities are accessible to all.
+• Community participation ensures transportation, buildings, and facilities are accessible to all.

-• Make internet access a basic and affordable utility, like running water and electricity.
+• Make internet access an essential and affordable utility, like running water and electricity.

 • Address the inequities in health insurance accessibility and coverage.